TheTridentOne/docs.thetrident.one/docs/tutorials/how-to-create-collection.md

 Before create NFTs, you need to create a collection for them first.

-With your Mixin Messenger connected, you can find the `create` button from the dropdown menu in the navbar.
+With your wallet connected, you can find the `create` button from the dropdown menu in the navbar.

 ![create-button](@site/static/img/docs/tutorials/create.png)